ReneBri/MaxSchwarzReact-Section10-SideEffectReducersAndContext/README.txt

     ///////////////////////////////////////////////////////////////////////////////////////////

-    In addition to this we can also make out own Context Provider component.
-The benefits of this is that we can have all of the functionality associated with, lets say, the user login, user info and user logout, in one place, which wraps all of the components which need that information.
+    In addition to this we can also make our own Context Provider component.
+The benefits of this is that we can have all of the functionality associated with, lets say, the user login, user info and user logout, in one place, which wraps all of the components that need that information.

     We add this component into the auth-context file which houses the original auth context object.